sophielim636/Golf-Game-CS-32-/README.md

 - Clearer display of hole information (par, distance, strokes)
 - Improved club selection interface
 - Score tracking per hole and overall scorecard
+- after this, we also need to add a function that deals with when the ball goes beyond the green.
+Our condition will be if you are beyond the green by 30 yards, the user will encounter a hazard that sends them back to the beginning of their current hole.